-Introduction: Duncan Kuehn is a professional genealogist with over eight years of client experience.
+Introduction: In this article, Duncan Kuehn provides a guide to understanding your ancestors’ middle names, and how to use middle names in your family history research.
+Duncan is a professional genealogist with over eight years of client experience.
 She has worked on several well-known projects, such as “Who Do You Think You Are?” and researching President Barack Obama’s ancestry.
-In this guest blog post, Duncan provides a guide to understanding your ancestors’ middle names, and how to use middle names in your family history research.

 As a genealogy consultant, I often get questions about the significance of middle names.
 This article will cover many of the common reasons behind middle names, and discuss their usefulness when doing family history research.
 (Since I am discussing the middle names of ancestors, I have used the past tense in this article—but the information can apply to the present day as well.)